 What is Comprehensive Behavioral Intervention for Tics (CBIT)?

-CBIT is an established therapy that teaches people to change their behavior over time and tic less.
+CBIT is a scientifically established therapy that teaches people to gain control over and reduce tics.
 Research on CBIT has been done with children and adults with Tourette syndrome.

 CBIT is based on three simple observations about tics: